pascalSAINVITU/SAAFE/README.md

 # SAAFE
-## Safe Autonomous Agent Forwarding Estate
+## Safe Autonomous Agent Forwarding Estate for Obyte

 Inspired by the Bank with Secret of Obbie Barborico, this AA can completely safely store any assets with a very synthetic code.
 The assets can be as safely withdraw by anyone in possession of the private key associated to the public one used to stored the funds.